Traditional singing of greater Russia

 A bass-baritone, the founder and artistic director of Doros, was born in 1967 in Nizhny Novgorod (then Gorky), and became a graduate of both the Gorky Choral School for Boys, and the State Conservatoire (named after M.Glinka).
 Konstantin has frequently conducted orchestras and choruses, and has taught choral conducting, singing, and the history of choral music at the Conservatoire.
 He also composes songs for the ensemble.

-The ensemble’s tenor, born in 1980 in Nizhny Novgorod (then Gorky).
-Alexander became a graduate of Gorky Choral School for Boys and of the State Conservatoire (named after M.Glinka,) with a degree in Conducting.
-He has had a passion for music from a young age, and started singing in a church choir at 15, whilst later becoming a music teacher in a school for music.
+The ensemble’s tenor, Aleksandr, born in 1980 in Nizhny Novgorod (then Gorky), became a graduate of Gorky Choral School for Boys and of the State Conservatoire (named after M.Glinka,) with a degree in Conducting.
+He has had a passion for music from a young age and started singing in a church choir at 15, whilst later becoming a music teacher in a school for music.
 He has been performing in Doros since the beginning.

-The ensemble’s other tenor, born in Satha, Ninotsminda district of Georgia, in 1982.
-Vruyr graduated from Samarsk College of Music and the State Conservatoire (named after L.Sobinov) in Saratov, with a degree in Choral Conducting.
+The ensemble’s other tenor, Vruyr, was born in Satha, Ninotsminda district of Georgia, in 1982 and graduated from Samarsk College of Music and the State Conservatoire (named after L.Sobinov) in Saratov, with a degree in Choral Conducting.
 As part of the ensemble of the Saratov National Theatre of Choral Music, he has performed at various festivals and concerts all over the world.

 The ensemble’s baritone, born in 1989 in Saratov.
 He began his cello and choral singing classes in his early childhood, and frequently took part in a number of music competitions, festivals and concerts, winning many awards.
 Aleksandr attended the Saratov Theological Seminary, and has been singing in a church since 2003, whilst also working as the Assistant Precentor of the male choir in the Saratov Eparchy of the Russian Orthodox Church.